 - 5.6.6.1 The prescriptive minimum requirements define the minimum acceptable scantlings.
-These may not to be reduced by any form of alternative calculations such as loadcapacity prescriptive requirements or strength analysis such as FEM. - 5.6.6.2 The section modulus and/or web cross sectional area of a primary support member and/or the design load on a primary support member cross tie may be reduced to 85% of the prescriptive requirements provided that the reduced scantlings comply with the strength assessment (FEM). - 5.6.6.3 The philosophy is that a coarse approach should be more conservative than a detailed approach.
+These may not to be reduced by any form of alternative calculations such as load-capacity prescriptive requirements or strength analysis such as FEM. - 5.6.6.2 The section modulus and/or shear area of a primary support member and/or the cross sectional area of a primary support member cross tie may be reduced to 85% of the prescriptive requirements provided that the reduced scantlings comply with the strength assessment (FEM). - 5.6.6.3 The philosophy is that a coarse approach should be more conservative than a detailed approach.
 Hence, the prescriptive requirements are generally more conservative than the corresponding requirements based on strength assessment (FEM).